Using the API

 HOST_IS_SLAVE

-error message, which contains the identity of the new pool coordinator (unless of course the host is the new coordinator) -
+error message, which contains the identity of the new pool coordinator -

 Connect to the new coordinator